emilyysurfacee/Assignment3/README.md

 1. spGetCartDetails
     * Description: Get all details for cart using CartID.
 Used to generate data for a user’s cart information.
-2. spGetClothingDetails
+2. spGetUserOccupationg
-    * Description: Get all details for clothing in the database using ClothingID.
-Used to generate data for each piece of clothing.
+    * Description: Get the occupation of the user based off their UserID.
 3. spGetWeatherByTemp
     * Description: Get details from the weather using the temperature.
 Used to generate past weather data based on temperature inquiry.
 4. spGetOutfitDetails